pomerium/pomerium/docs/reference/readme.md

 ## Shared Settings

-These are configuration variables are shared by all services, in all service modes.
+These configuration variables are shared by all services, in all service modes.

 ### Address